Exo2EgoDVC: Dense Video Captioning of Egocentric Procedural Activities Using Web Instructional Videos: Experiments

 \subsection{Results}

-We report the results of the transfer learning task quantitatively and qualitatively, and show ablation results.
-We provide additional results in the supplement, \eg, the choice of hyperparameters and hand-object mask refinement.
+We report the results of the transfer learning task quantitatively and qualitatively and show the ablation results.
+We provide additional results in the supplement, \eg, the choice of hyperparameters, and hand-object mask refinement.

-\customparagraph{Results of transfer learning.} \cref{tab:transfer} shows performance comparisons in the transfer learning setting.
+\customparagraph{Results of transfer learning} \cref{tab:transfer} shows performance comparisons in the transfer learning setting.
 The source only shows the zero-shot generalization ability of a trained model on YC2 to EgoYC2.
 The significant view gaps prevent its generalization to egocentric videos.
-Naive supervised fine-tuning (FT) after pre-training (PT), PT+FT, boosts the performance and achieves better results with hand-object cues (see the following section).
-This shows that, despite the view gaps, pre-training on the web video benefits the video captioning task in egocentric videos.

-Our proposed view-invariant (VI) pre-training on the source data, VI-PT + FT, exhibits better captioning results than adaptation baselines from a naively pre-trained model (PT + VI-FT and PT+FT + DANN~\cite{ganin:icml15}).
-This shows that the proposed pre-training improves the transferability of the pre-trained model to unknown perspectives like the \ego{} view.
-Our full method (VI-PT + VI-FT) has shown superiority over the VI-PT + FT method by 6.8\% and 14.4\% in the CIDEr scores of dvc\_eval and SODA, respectively.
-This proves the effectiveness of adapting gradually to the \ego{} view with the pre-training and fine-tuning stages.
+Our pre-training approach (with view-invariant learning) boosts the performance, suggesting that pre-training on the web video benefits video captioning for egocentric videos. { We compare our gradual adaptation with standard domain adaptation methods aligning two-domain features without assuming an intermediate domain, MMD~\cite{tzeng:arxiv14} and DANN~\cite{ganin:icml15}.
+Our methods, VI-PT + FT/VI-FT, exhibit better captioning results than those adaptation methods.
+This confirms the effectiveness of gradually adapting to the \ego{} view with the guidance of the intermediate domain. }

-\customparagraph{Ablation study of egocentric video representations.} We validate different representations for egocentric videos in \cref{tab:transfer}, namely raw videos (V), cropped videos (VC), and the VC with hand-object features (VC+HO).
+\customparagraph{Ablation study of egocentric video representations} We validate different representations for egocentric videos in \cref{tab:transfer}, namely raw videos (V), cropped videos (VC), and the VC with hand-object features (VC+HO).
 We set PT+FT as a base training setting.
-First, a simple cropping technique with the hand tracking (VC) is effective, exhibiting a 21.5~\% improvement in the CIDEr score over the V input.
+First, a simple cropping technique with hand tracking (VC) is effective, exhibiting a 21.5~\% improvement in the CIDEr score over the V input.
 This suggests that tracking the hand region reduces the effect of complex scene changes and makes the task more tractable.
-With the explicit cues of hand-object features (VC+HO), we observe the gain of the CIDEr score by 13.4~\% over the VC input and achieve better results except for the B4 score.
+With the hand-object features (VC+HO), we observe the gain of the CIDEr score by 13.4~\% over the VC input and achieve better results.